 Often, we are blind to our own abstractions.
 We use these terms day in, day out, and so to us, it’s perfectly clear what they refer to.
 To us, they are concrete.

-That’s why it’s smart to look for a willing, critical and honest test reader or listener, who can point out where your story becomes too abstract.
-When you try to explain to them what you mean, you may also find more creative explanations than you would if you would work alone.
+That’s why it’s smart to look for a willing, critical and honest test reader or listener, who can tell you where your story becomes too abstract.
+And when you try to explain to them what you mean, you may also find more creative explanations than you would if you would work alone.

 Marieke is trainer, advisor and editor at Analytic Storytelling.
 As an experienced science journalist, she always looks for an engaging story behind complex subjects.